Where to Find the Best Burgers in Houston Right Now

 East End

 While Moon Tower Inn is known for its substantial draft beer selection, we mainly visit the East End “sudworks” for the food.
-Since the business gets its name from cult classic Dazed and Confused, it’s no surprise that the menu here looks like it was cooked up late at night in a stoner’s kitchen.
-The Cheech and the Chong burgers are quite nice, but our go-to at Moon Tower is the Willie, a greasy bomb of goodness featuring a hamburger patty, griddled ham, chipotle pimento cheese, and roasted jalapeño coleslaw.
+It’s no surprise that the menu here looks like it was cooked up late at night in a stoner’s kitchen.
+The business gets its name from cult classic Dazed and Confused, and appropriately features a Cheech burger, topped with chèvre, roasted poblanos, bacon and sambal mayo, and the Chong (sunny-side egg, bacon, cheddar, Swiss, Creole mustard, and pickled jalapeños).
+Another go-to is the Willie, a greasy bomb of flavor featuring a hamburger patty topped with griddled ham, chipotle pimento cheese, and roasted jalapeño coleslaw.

 Rodeo Goat had us with the candied bacon and the blackberry compote.